Recruitment to the British Army during World War I: Volunteer Army, 1914–15

 In 1914, the British had about 5.5 million men of military age, with another 500,000 reaching the age of 18 each year.
 The first call was for 100,000 volunteers, made on 11 August, followed by another 100,000 on 28 August.
 By 12 September, almost half a million men had enlisted.
+At the end of October, 898,005 men had enlisted, of whom approximately 640,000 were non-TF enlistments.
 Around 250,000 underage boys also volunteered, either by lying about their age or giving false names.
 These were always rejected if the lie was discovered.

+The standard Regular terms of service in the British Army were 7 years service with the colours, and 5 years in the reserve.
+To facilitate recruitment, supplementary Regular terms of service were announced by Army Order 296 dated 6 August 1914.
+Recruits to the New Army could serve for “three years or the duration of the war, whichever the longer”.
+These "General Service" terms were changed by Army Order 470 dated 7 November, simplified to "the duration of the war."
+The recruit had the right to choose the regiment they joined.

+To address the short-term need for trained men to replenish the originally deployed BEF units, supplementary Special Reserve terms of service were announced by Army Order 295 dated 6 August 1914, rescinded 7 November 1914.
+Ex-military men could reenlist for “one year or the duration of the war, whichever the longer”.

+It was believed that former NCOs may be reticent to reenlist, having to serve as Privates.
+Given the need not only for former privates to enlist, but also experienced NCOs to play a part in the expansion of the army, Army Order 315 dated 17 August 1914 clarified matters.
+It states that 'an ex-non-commissioned officer of the regular army who enlists [under the supplemental terms of service announced on 6 August 1914].. [will be] promoted forthwith to the rank held on discharge.'

 One early peculiarity was the formation of 'pals battalions': groups of men from the same factory, football team, bank or similar, joining and fighting together.
 The idea was first suggested at a public meeting by Lord Derby.
 Within three days, he had enough volunteers for three battalions.
 Lord Kitchener gave official approval for the measure almost instantly and the response was impressive.
 Manchester raised nine specific pals battalions (plus three reserve battalions); one of the smallest was Accrington, in Lancashire, which raised one.
 One consequence of pals battalions was that a whole town could suffer a severe impact on its military-aged menfolk in a single day of fierce battle.